vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

   median estimate of 1 week.

-Using median estimates for each suggests that there is a lag of *3 weeks* between trend changes in true cases and trend changes in confirmed cases.
+Using median estimates for each suggests that there is a lag of *3 weeks* between trend changes in true currently-or-eventually-symptomatic cases and trend changes in confirmed cases.
 If this 3 weeks were precise, then the trend in confirmed cases will be a 3-week time translation of the trend in true cases.
 In practice, however, because each transition has a variable time range, varying across individuals, the true time range is more like 2 to 6 weeks.
-And rather than a crisp time translation, we see a fuzzy smear -- even if true cases flatline immediately after the escalation from level 2 to level 3 (flexible lockdown), the confirmed case count will show no such sharp trend change, instead showing a leveling off over time.
+And rather than a crisp time translation, we see a fuzzy smear -- even if true currently-or-eventually-symptomatic cases flatline immediately after the escalation from level 2 to level 3 (flexible lockdown), the confirmed case count will show no such sharp trend change, instead showing a leveling off over time.

 ## Looking at the California data

 ### Description of the data

+*Original version written 2020-03-29, possibly edited for clarity but with no substantive model changes.*

 The California Department of Public Health publishes [daily releases](https://www.cdph.ca.gov/Programs/OPA/Pages/New-Release-2020.aspx)